Aretha Franklin, The 'Queen Of Soul,' Dies At 76

 Still, in 2009, she sang for the inauguration of President Barack Obama.

-Aretha Franklin received just about every award a singer can get, including 18 Grammys (plus The Recording Academy's Grammy Legend Award and a Lifetime Achievement Award), the Presidential Medal of Freedom and, in 1987, an induction as the first woman into the Rock and Roll Hall of Fame.
+Aretha Franklin received just about every award a singer can get, including 18 Grammys (plus the Recording Academy's Grammy Legend Award and a Lifetime Achievement Award), the Presidential Medal of Freedom and, in 1987, an induction as the first woman into the Rock & Roll Hall of Fame.
 She performed until she couldn't anymore — because being the Queen of Soul was second nature to her.

-Additional reporting by NPR's Anastasia Tsioulcas.
+Additional reporting by NPR's Anastasia Tsioulcas